Ruth Riley: College career

 In her freshman year at Notre Dame, Riley played in all 32 of the team's games, starting in the final 26.
 Thereafter she was the starting center in all but one of Notre Dame's games.
 She was a mainstay of the team in all four years, and consistently ranked high in the nation among women basketball players in field goal percentage and blocked shots.
 In both her junior and senior years she was an Associated Press First Team All-American selection.
 As a senior, she won the Naismith Award and was the Associated Press Player of the Year.
-In addition, she was the 2000-01 Verizon Academic All-American of the Year for the University Division I.
+In addition, she was the 2000-01 Academic All-American of the Year for the University Division.

 The highlight of her college career came in the 2001 NCAA tournament.
 In the championship game, Notre Dame was trailing Purdue, 66–64, when Riley scored the tying field goal.
 Then, with 5.8 seconds left and the score still tied, Riley drew a foul.
 She made both free throws to give Notre Dame its final 68–66 edge and its first women's national championship.
 Notre Dame coach Muffet McGraw, when asked about the critical play on which Riley was fouled, said, "It's the same play we've been running all season.
 It's called: 'Get the ball to Ruth.'"
 Riley was the Most Outstanding Player of that year's Final Four.
 The only player in Notre Dame women's basketball history to score 2,000 career points and grab 1,000 career rebounds, Riley was a two-time first-team Academic All-American in both 2000 and '01.
 In 1999, Riley led the nation in field goal percentage shooting 68.3% to become the first Irish player to rank first in an NCAA statistical category.

 Riley graduated from Notre Dame in 2001 with a degree in psychology, having made the Dean's List every semester.
 She finished her Notre Dame career with 2,072 points, and school records for rebounds (1,007), blocked shots (370), and field goal percentage (.632).